PhilippeLeopoldie/BooksLibraryFrontend/README.md

 I decided to create a simple application for users to share with others the books that they had read and share their opinion about it.
 As it could be challenging to choose which book to read sometime, the application propose a book to read among the various books already published.

-There are three tables: user, Books and Opinions.
+There are two tables:  Books and Opinions.
-For that assignment I have decided to have focus on the one to many relation between Books and Opinions first and managing the corresponding CRUD operations before going further with the User table.
+For that assignment I have decided to have focus on managing the relationship between books and their corresponding opinions.

 Since I have deployed my App the development process follows the <span style = "color: green"> [CI/CD](https://en.wikipedia.org/wiki/CI/CD) </span>principle.